PRODUCT DESIGNER

 The Challenge

-Home Depot Canada’s legacy navigation system was no longer aligned with the scale and complexity of its growing product assortment.
-Customers faced challenges discovering products efficiently, and the existing architecture limited the business’s ability to support merchandising initiatives and future expansion.
+As Home Depot Canada’s online presence became more noticeable, its legacy navigation system was no longer aligned with the scale and complexity of its growth.
+Customers faced challenges in efficiently discovering products, and the existing architecture limited the business’s ability to support merchandising initiatives and future expansion.

 Key challenges